 - Weight Capacity: 500 pounds

 - Packed Dimensions: 22 x 22 x 12 inches

 The 393rl is the first-ever all drop stitch inflatable kayak.
-This ultralight watercraft is designed to respond to your paddling.
+This ultralight watercraft is designed to respond to your firm paddle strokes.
 It picks up lots of speed and offers incredible tracking.
-If you’re a solo kayaker looking for a lightweight touring vessel, this RazorLite will help you cover more miles.
+If you’re a solo kayaker looking for a lightweight touring vessel, this RazorLite will help you cover more miles while kayaking.

 The 393rl’s narrow, hard nose, bow, and stern help it to pick up speed.
 You’ll cut a path straight through flat water.
-However, expect the stability wane a bit in the surf.
-The boat maxes out at 6 miles per hour.
-Since it lacks initial stability, we’d highly recommend it for intermediate paddlers.
+However, expect the steadiness to wane a bit in the surf.
+The kayak maxes out at 6 miles per hour full paddling speed.
+Since it lacks initial stability, we’d highly recommend it for intermediate kayakers.
 It will quench your thirst for speed without eating into your car’s overhead storage.

 Check the Review on the Sea Eagle 393rl